Need an upgrade from regular soaked oats? Try this soaked maple apple baked oatmeal! It’s a tasty and fun breakfast the whole family will enjoy.

 Sigh.
 Some days you just can’t beat plain, I guess.
 But my husband practically inhaled his, and I even took a little bite (I’m intolerant to oats) and it was pretty delicious!
 So I thought I’d share it with y’all, even if my silly kids weren’t impressed. :p

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
-Purchasing through these links won’t cost you anything extra, but I will earn a small percentage that will go to help support and maintain this site and its free content.
+Purchasing through these links won’t cost you anything extra.
 Thanks!

-- 2 1/2 c. gluten-free oats
+- 2 1/2 cups gluten-free oats

-- 5 c. water
+- 5 cups water

 - 2 eggs

-- 1/4 c. maple syrup
+- 1/4-1/3 cup maple syrup

-- 2 t. cinnamon
+- 2 teaspoons cinnamon

-- 1/4 t. nutmeg
+- 1/4 teaspoon nutmeg

-- 1 t. salt
+- 1 teaspoon salt